Transport in Thailand: Other Provinces

+Tram

+Thailand had two tramway systems, both of which are now defunct.
+Trams operated in Bangkok between 1888 and 1968 when it was closed to make way for road traffic.
+At its peak, a total of eleven tram lines operated in the city, with a cumulative total length of 53.5 km.

+Another short-lived tramway system operated in Lopburi, which operated between 1955 and 1962.
+This system consisted of a single 6.5 km line.

+Automated people mover

+The Suvarnabhumi Airport Automated People Mover is an automated people mover in Suvarnabhumi Airport, first opened for service on 28 September 2023, running between the main terminal building and Satellite-1 terminal (SAT-1), with a distance of 1 kilometer.
+Currently, there is only one service in Suvarnabhumi Airport.

 Road transport

 Thailand has 390,000 km (242,335 miles) of highways.
 According to the BBC, Thailand has 462,133 roads and many multi-lane highways.
 As of 2017 Thailand had 37 million registered vehicles, 20 million of them two or three-wheeled motorbikes, and millions more that are unregistered.
 It also had one million "heavy trucks", 158,000 buses, and 624,000 "other" vehicles.
 By mid-2019 the number of registered vehicles in Thailand had risen to 40,190,328.
 The majority—21,051,977—are motorbikes.
 Private automobiles with up to seven seats numbered 9,713,980.